 Tiffany Twisted 2014-15 brought with it a fair share of personal heartache.
-Half way though I lost my beloved Jack Russell cross dog.
+Halfway through I lost my beloved Jack Russell cross dog.
 Rascal became ill quickly, thankfully no alarmingly high vet’s bills but I had no choice but to put her to sleep.
 Suffice to say that I took a break from everything and did not finish the list until June 2015.

 I had a bit of a teenage crush on Twiggy if I’m honest (and maybe still have) – she certainly isn’t the greatest of singers but this has a lovely country twang.
 She had a couple of records around this time and luckily for us still pops up on daytime TV – a legend really.